deltaswapio/deltaswap/docs/operations.md

 ## Running a public API endpoint

 Wormhole v2 no longer uses Solana as a data availability layer (see [design document](../whitepapers/0005_data_availability.md)).
-Instead, it relies on Guardian nodes exposing an API which web wallets and other clients can use to retrieve the signed VAA message for a given transaction.
+Instead, it relies on Phylax nodes exposing an API which web wallets and other clients can use to retrieve the signed VAA message for a given transaction.

-Guardian nodes are **strongly encouraged** to expose a public API endpoint to improve the protocol's robustness.
+Phylax nodes are **strongly encouraged** to expose a public API endpoint to improve the protocol's robustness.

 phylaxd comes with a built-in REST and grpc-web server which can be enabled using the `--publicWeb` flag: